RuyiLi/jyasic/README.md

 light red - hack://override: makes all enemies shoot to the right instead of down.

-light green - guard skill:distortion: spawns a temporary energy shield that reflects all incoming bullets and duplicates them.
+light green - guard skill:distortion: spawns a temporary energy shield that reflects all incoming bullets and duplicates them. rate of fire is drastically decreased, but slowly repairs the ship over time.

 red - adagio redshift: freezes all enemies, shoot two bullets, and lifesteal upon hitting enemies.